The impact of nonlocal coupling on deterministic and stochastic wavefront propagation in an ensemble of bistable oscillators: Introduction

 \section{Introduction}

 Wavefront propagation in bistable media can be manifested in various forms from simple ones associated with single fronts travelling in 1D-space \cite{rinzel1982,engel1985,garcia-ojalvo1999,mendez2011} to more complicated realizations in multi-dimensional space corresponding to phase separation accompanied by further domain growth and coarsening \cite{cugliandolo2010,giacomelli2012}.
 Such effects are a frequent occurrence in chemistry \cite{schloegl1972,schloegl1983,loeber2014}, flame propagation theory \cite{zeldovich1938}, electronics \cite{loecher1998,semenov2018,zakharova2024}, optics \cite{giacomelli2012,semenov2023}, population statistics \cite{mendez2011}, physics of magnetic phenomena \cite{cugliandolo2010,caccioli2008}.
-A manifold of models exhibiting the wavefront propagation associated with the property of bistability is not limited by reaction-diffusion systems, but also includes ensembles and networks of coupled oscillators \cite{zakharova2023,semenov2023-2} and delayed-feedback oscillators \cite{giacomelli2012,semenov2018,zakharova2024}.
+Models of wavefront propagation involving local bistability are not confined only to reaction-diffusion systems, but also include populations and networks of coupled oscillators \cite{zakharova2023,semenov2023-2} and delayed-feedback oscillators \cite{giacomelli2012,semenov2018,zakharova2024}.

 It is well-known that the presence of asymmetry in bistable spatially-extended systems can be a reason for the wavefront propagation.
 Moreover, the bigger is the asymmetry, the faster are the propagating fronts.
 Thus, symmetry control schemes can be applied for controlling the front propagation velocity and direction \cite{semenov2023}.
 In the presence of noise, the wavefront propagation control can be realized by varying the amplitude of the stochastic impact \cite{schimansky1983,engel1985,loecher1998}.
 In particular, multiplicative noise is often used to realize the impact on the systematic part of the front dynamics \cite{engel1985,garcia-ojalvo1999,mendez2011}.
-Multiplicative noise is well-known in the context of the stochastic wavefront propagation control, whereas additive noise is less studied as a control factor.
-It has been reported in Ref. \cite{engel1985} that additive noise does not induce wavefront propagation in a symmetric bistable medium.
-In contrast, it is demonstrated in the present paper that additive noise can speed up the fronts naturally propagating in the absence of noise due to the presence of asymmetry.